benhcai/langliveappdemo-lottery-app-benjamin-cai/README.md

 ## How to download and run application:

-1. Download files from github
+1. Download and extract zip from github
 2. From within the folder, run npm install
 3. Run npm start